 Bicarbonate of Soda, or Baking Soda and Citric Acid are the main elements and make 50% of your bomb.
 They also provide the fizz!

-The remainder of the ingredients provide the fragrance and the colour, and this is where it can get tricky without any assurance from lesser-known manufacturers.
+The remainder of the ingredients provide the fragrance and the color, and this is where it can get tricky without any assurance from lesser-known manufacturers.
 Especially when it comes to the scent.

 Sometimes you will not know the ingredients in the fragrance